robblanco/robblanco.github.io/teaching.md

 I am also planning to teach a series of short courses tailored to introduce both students (advanced undergrads and up) and professionals to the practical use of formal methods in Spain, where these topics are still greatly understudied vis-à-vis other countries.
-(These are currently on hold due to the ongoing coronavirus pandemic).

 * Introduction to verified programming.
-  An abridgment of the verification and security course with a focus on the former.
+  A slight abridgment of the verification part of our introductory course to verified (and secure) programming.
+Initially scheduled to take place between 9-10 and 16-17 February 2021.

 * Introduction to functional programming.
   Another course in preparation.